segmentio/segment-docs/src/connections/destination-data-control.md

 ## **How do I prevent new data from being allowed by default? **

-If you’ve solidified your tracking plan and don’t want any rogue events finding their way to your warehouses and end tools, we recommend activating our new feature, **Schema Defaults\***.
+If you've solidified your tracking plan and don't want any rogue events finding their way to your warehouses and end tools, we recommend activating our new feature, **Schema Defaults\***.
 When you lock your schema, or set your Schema Defaults to "Block," Segment will automatically prevent these calls from being sent downstream.
 You can activate this for new events—including `track`, `page`, and `screen` calls—or for new `identify` traits and `group` properties.

-Locking your schema only takes a few seconds and will protect your data from un-spec’d events or tracking errors.
+Locking your schema only takes a few seconds and will protect your data from un-spec'd events or tracking errors.
 To configure your Schema Defaults, go to your Schema page, and then select "General" from the left-hand navigation.

 ![](../images/asset_A8jUVuph.gif)